-The results of the AWSDA do not indicate a shortage in the upcoming year (even if dry conditions persist), as water storage levels in Lake Mendocino and Lake Sonoma are currently full.
+The results of the AWSDA do not indicate a shortage in the upcoming year (even if conditions are dry), as water storage levels in Lake Mendocino and Lake Sonoma are currently full.

 Sonoma Water will continue to monitor supplies and demands to reassess shortage conditions and adjust response actions, if needed.